The Seljuk Han of Anatolia

 Total outer area: 650 m2

-The forecourt of the han serves as a sort of "village green" for the village of Ezinepazaar.
-It is the site of the annual "Silk Road Cavuş Han" Festival held in July, a lively day of music, theater, skits and civic sharing.
+The forecourt of the han serves as a sort of "village green" for the town of Ezinepazar.
+It is the site of the annual circumcision festival and the "Silk Road-Cavuş Han" Festival held in July, a lively day of music, theater, skits and civic sharing.
+The administrative offices of the village face the han.

 BIBLIOGRAPHIC REFERENCES